The create quota

 Additional examples

-Multiple Tags with Inclusions
+Multiple tags with inclusions

 In the example below, two separate quotas will be created, QGENDER and QGENDER2.
 QGENDER will collect data only for those respondents that select 'Male' or 'Female' while QGENDER2 captures all respondents, including those that select 'Other'.